mckennajones/MusicDiscovery/README.md

 # MusicDiscovery
-An Android app that allows users to discover what nearby people are listening to
+An android app that informs users on their music listening habits